 We've been watching, reviewing and using products in this category for decades now.
 Improvements are slow and incremental, and we eagerly anticipated the recent launch of the SPOT X. Finally, a device that will send texts independently, without a linked smartphone.
 In that niche, the X indeed delivers.
 It is the only device to do so.
 However, the improvements offered by the X are eclipsed by the nearly simultaneous release of the tiny Garmin InReach Mini.
 The Mini is much smaller than the SPOT.
-It requires your smartphone for efficient texting, but the signal coverage is better.
+It does require your smartphone for efficient texting, but the signal coverage is better.
 Overall, the Mini edged out the SPOT for our top award.
 However, the SPOT's unique self-contained function earns it our Top Pick award.

 SPOT X Review